History of evolutionary psychology: Modern use of the term "evolutionary psychology"

 The term evolutionary psychology was used by American biologist Michael Ghiselin in a 1973 article published in the journal Science.
 Jerome Barkow, Leda Cosmides and John Tooby popularized the term "evolutionary psychology" in their 1992 book The Adapted Mind: Evolutionary Psychology and The Generation of Culture.
 The term is sometimes abbreviated "EvoPsych" or "evo-psych" or similar.

 In contrast to sociobiology and behavioral ecology, evolutionary psychology emphasizes that organisms are "adaptation executors" rather than "fitness maximizers."
-In other words, organisms have emotional, motivational and cognitive adaptations that generally increased inclusive fitness in the past but may not do so in the present.
+In other words, organisms have emotional, motivational, and cognitive adaptations that generally increased inclusive fitness in the past but may not do so in the present.
 This distinction may explain some maladaptive behaviors that are the result of "fitness lags" between ancestral and modern environments.
-For example, our ancestrally developed desires for fat, sugar and salt often lead to health problems in modern environment where these are readily available in large quantities.
+For example, our ancestrally developed desires for fat, sugar, and salt often lead to health problems in modern environments where these are readily available in large quantities.

-Also, in contrast to sociobiology and behavioral ecology (which mostly study non-human animal behavior), rather than focus primarily on overt behavior, EP attempts to identify underlying psychological adaptations (including emotional, motivational and cognitive mechanisms), and how these mechanisms interact with the developmental and current environmental influences to produce behavior.
+Also, in contrast to sociobiology and behavioral ecology (which mostly study non-human animal behavior), rather than focus primarily on overt behavior, EP attempts to identify underlying psychological adaptations (including emotional, motivational, and cognitive mechanisms), and how these mechanisms interact with the developmental and current environmental influences to produce behavior.

 Before 1990, introductory psychology textbooks scarcely mentioned Darwin.
 In the 1990s, evolutionary psychology was treated as a fringe theory, and evolutionary psychologists depicted themselves as an embattled minority.
 Coverage in psychology textbooks was largely hostile.
 According to evolutionary psychologists, current coverage in psychology textbooks is usually neutral or balanced.

-The presence that evolutionary theory holds in psychology has been steadily increasing.
+The presence of evolutionary theory in psychology has been steadily increasing.
 According to its proponents, evolutionary psychology now occupies a central place in psychological science.